manvis/IYFThreading/README.md

 # The IYFThreading library

 This is a small, header only C++17 library that contains a thread pool and a thread profiler.
-It is licensed under the [3-clause BSD] license and only depends on the standard library.
-Last but not least, when testing
+It is licensed under the [3-clause BSD] license and depends only on the standard library.
+Last but not least, when testing, this library is built with -fsanitize=thread and the sanitizer does not detect any invalid behaviour.

 This library consists of a couple components that, for the most part, may be used independently of one another: